Located in Papamoa, NZ.

 Shipping Worldwide from New Zealand

-Only dried cultures sent internationally
+Only dried cultures sent internationally.
+Domestic live cultures mostly sent Mon/Tues.

 Shopping Cart